Gillian A. Franklin M.D., Ph.D., MPH, MS

 Professional Summary:

-As a trained anatomic pathologist, dermatopathologist, informatician, and public health professional, my work focuses on population and public health, public health informatics, and social epidemiology, including the environmental and social determinants of health, health equity, health outcomes, evidence-based initiatives to address health disparities, and strengthening the community capacity for prevention.
+As a trained anatomic pathologist, dermatopathologist, informatician, and public health professional, Dr. Franklin's work focuses on population and public health, public health informatics, and social epidemiology.
+She addresses the socio-structural factors, including the environmental and social determinants of health, that influence health equity and health outcomes.
+Her work includes evidence-based initiatives to address health disparities and strengthen the community's capacity for prevention.

-My current research as an informatician focuses on the use of clinical and health related data, using electronic health records, data science, and semi-structured health surveys to address health and healthcare disparities in compliance with public health interventions, by teasing out and attempting to understand the reasons behind vaccine hesitancy.
-My work includes partnering within the community, including community leaders to promote the use of fact-based health information to improve health literacy.
-Through this research, I hope to inspire those who encounter health and healthcare disparities, to become more open to following through with health/public health interventions.
-My previous work includes the following: At the University of North Texas Health Science Center, School of Public Health (UNTHSC-SPH); A sun awareness pilot project in babies and children, the Healthy Moms, Healthy Babies, Healthy Community infant mortality collaboration, the use of focus groups to explore neighborhood attitudes toward air quality, and a qualitative and quantitative assessment of isocyanates in medical devices and products as potential sources of skin exposure in neonates.
-After obtaining my MPH, I worked at Columbia University Medical Center, Department of Dermatology, where my research focused on immunohistochemical analyses of bone morphogenetic proteins (BMPs) in mice and human skin.
-Following my PhD training, I was a postdoctoral research fellow at the Harvard T.H.
-Chan School of Public Health, where I was involved in studying how occupational exposures to arsenic in a Bangladeshi cohort, resulted in skin lesions.
-Additionally, I was involved with the Region 10 Health Partnership (RHP), for the Texas 1115 Medicaid Waiver, as the Learning Collaborative Coordinator at the John Peter Smith Health Network, Fort Worth, Texas.
+Dr. Franklin's previous work includes the following: At the University of North Texas Health Science Center, School of Public Health (UNTHSC-SPH); A sun awareness pilot project in babies and children, the Healthy Moms, Healthy Babies, Healthy Community infant mortality collaboration, the use of focus groups to explore neighborhood attitudes toward air quality, and a qualitative and quantitative assessment of isocyanates in medical devices and products as potential sources of skin exposure in neonates.
+After obtaining her MPH, Dr. Franklin worked at Columbia University Medical Center, Department of Dermatology, where her research focused on immunohistochemical analyses using bone morphogenetic proteins (BMPs) in mice and human skin.
+Following her Ph.D. training, Dr. Franklin was a postdoctoral research fellow at the Harvard T.H.
+Chan School of Public Health, where she was involved in studying how occupational exposures to arsenic resulted in skin lesions in a Bangladeshi cohort.
+Additionally, Dr. Franklin was involved with the Region 10 Health Partnership (RHP) for the Texas 1115 Medicaid Waiver as the Learning Collaborative Coordinator at the John Peter Smith Health Network, Fort Worth, Texas.

-I have worked with and mentored undergraduate, graduate, and medical students, research scientists, laboratory, and clinical residents.
-I have additional interests in undergraduate, graduate, and medical education, as it relates to the social dimensions of asynchronous learning, and various learning styles.
+Dr. Franklin has worked with and mentored undergraduate, graduate, and medical students, research scientists, laboratory, and clinical residents.
+Her additional interests include undergraduate, graduate, and medical education as it relates to the social dimensions of asynchronous learning and various learning styles.

-I challenge the next generation of students to invest in ongoing work that promotes primary prevention, health equity, and addresses the environmental and social determinants of health.
+Dr. Franklin challenges the next generation of students to invest in ongoing work that promotes primary prevention and health equity and addresses the environmental and social determinants of health in diverse populations.

 Education and Training: